specish/specish.github.io/README.md

 # specish.github.io

-Specish is a tiny bit of JavaScript that allows you to put your specs in the same module as your code.
+Put your specs in the same module as your code.

-You can put them at the bottom so they run when you import the module, or you can put them in a function so they run when you call the function.
+Specish is a very simple JavaScript module that allows tests and source code to coexist.
+While useful for simple specs, you might find situations where a separate file is better for anything more complicated.